What is Candida?

 Beans and legumes are great plant-based protein sources that provide essential vitamins and minerals.
 They also contain a lot of fiber and are perfect for stabilizing blood sugar.
-The complex nature of beans shows they require special bacteria to undergo complete digestion.
-In a healthy gut these are fine to eat, but if you have a dysfunctional gut and suffer from a lot of bloating, gas or flatulence, these should be avoided until the gut lining is healed.
+Beans require a special bacteria to undergo complete digestion.
+In a healthy gut these are fine to eat, but if you have a dysfunctional gut and suffer from excessive bloating, gas or flatulence, beans should be avoided until the gut lining is healed.

-Vegetables are wonderful foods from nature whose rich micronutrient content makes them a must in your life.
-They are rich with the vitamins and minerals needed to heal your body, and (the non-starchy ones) combine well with just about every other food.
-Vegetables are low in refined simple sugars and are a more complex source of carbohydrates, containing fiber that can stabilize blood sugar and reduce cravings.
+Vegetables are wonderful gifts from nature!
+Their bountiful micronutrient content make them an essential part of your daily diet.
+They are rich with the vitamins and minerals needed to heal your body and most vegetables digest well with just about every other food.
+Vegetables are low in refined simple sugars and are a more complex source of carbohydrates.
+They contain a large amount of fiber that can stabilize blood sugar and reduce sugar cravings.

 Ocean (or sea) vegetables greatly enhance the functioning of the immune system.
 They are rich in minerals and strengthen the thyroid.
 These include Agar, Arame, Dulse, Hijiki, Kelp, Kombu, Nori, Sea Palm and Wakame.

-- Mushrooms – too expansive and moldy (shiitake are OK)
+- Mushrooms (too expansive and encourage fungus growth; shiitake mushrooms are OK)

-- Eggplant & green bell peppers – people who are highly sensitive or hyperactive should not eat them since they irritate the nervous system.
-Green bell peppers are red peppers picked early and are difficult to digest.
-Red peppers are OK.
+- Eggplant & green bell peppers (People who are highly sensitive or hyperactive should not eat them since they irritate the nervous system.
+Green bell peppers are red peppers picked early are particularly difficult to digest.
+Red peppers are OK.)

-- Russet Potatoes, sweet potatoes, yams – too high in sugar and they feed the yeast.
-Red Skin potatoes, though, are allowed.
+- Russet potatoes, sweet potatoes, yams (too high in sugar and they feed the yeast.
+Red Skin potatoes are allowed.)

-- Mung bean sprouts – typically have mold on them; sunflower & buckwheat are fine.
+- Mung bean sprouts (typically have mold on them; sunflower & buckwheat sprouts are fine)

 - Sweet corn